datanav/docs/configuration.rst

    * - ``compaction.growth_threshold``
      - Float
      - The growth factor required for the automatically scheduled compaction to kick in.
-Uses the minimum value of ``1.0`` by default, meaning that no new offsets need to be written to the dataset for compaction to run.
+Uses the minimum value of ``1.0`` by default, meaning that compaction will always run when new entities are written to the dataset.
      - ``1.0``
      - No